Environment

 Vegan Conservatives welcome ivory ban extension

-The Vegan Conservatives have welcomed news this morning that the Government plans to extend the ivory ban to include more species: hippos, walruses, orcas, narwhals and sperm whales, all of which are listed in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES).
+The Vegan Conservatives have welcomed news this morning that the Government plans to extend the ivory ban to include more species: hippos, walruses, orcas, narwhals and sperm whales, all of which are listed in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES

 SNP condemned over massive salmon deaths

 Scottish Conservatives have joined Labour and the Greens to demand an inquiry into the staggering number of deaths at Scotland's salmon farms last year.
+According to a report by Salmon Scotland, 2.8m salmon died on Scottish fish farms in September last year.

 Vegan Conservatives write to Zac Goldsmith about Iceland whale hunting